sunpig/django-assets-build-example/readme.md

 ### Production mode (nginx + uwsgi)

-When the VM is ready, this will transform the static assets, package up the code, and deploy it to a local "staging" directory that uses a production-like environment (nginx + uswgi).
+When the VM is ready, this will transform the static assets, package up the code, and deploy it to a local production-like environment (nginx + uswgi).

 ```
 # Terminal 3: package and deploy
 vagrant ssh
-make deploy_local_staging
+make deploy_local_prod
 ```

 In your browser: